max-arnold/fetch-google-reader/README.md

     ---> atomized/2010-08-17-scratch-buffers-for-emacs/index.html
     ---> atomized/2010-07-01-reading-apress-pdf-ebooks-on-an-ipad/index.html

-Items are stored in working dir subdirectory named after item title, you can override this with --dir argument.
+Items are stored in subdirectory named after item title, you can override this with --dir argument.